-The students shall be informed of the decision within 10 working days.
-The Partner Academic Contact shall keep a record of the decision, together with reasons.

-7.5.3 Where a student feels unable to contact the Partner Academic Contact, they may contact any member of staff they feel to be appropriate.
-That member of staff will bring the matter to the attention of the Partner Academic Contact, so that the procedure is followed.
+- 8.5.3 The students shall be informed of the decision within 10 working days.
+The Partner Academic Contact shall keep a record of the decision, together with reasons. - 8.5.4 Where a student feels unable to contact the Partner Institution Academic Contact, they may contact any member of staff they feel to be appropriate.
+That member of staff will bring the matter to the attention of the Partner Institution Academic Contact, so that the procedure is followed.

-7.6 VALID EXTENUATING CIRCUMSTANCES - COURSEWORK (FIRST ATTEMPT)
+8.6 VALID EXTENUATING CIRCUMSTANCES - COURSEWORK

-- 7.6.1 If the extenuating circumstances are found valid for coursework type assessments, assessment penalties imposed for late submission shall be lifted on the authority of the Chair of the Module Assessment Board if the work was submitted within 20 working days of the due date of the assessment for which Extenuating Circumstances are being claimed. - 7.6.2 For certain postgraduate students (excluding integrated masters), part time students and distance learning students, in accordance with the extenuating circumstances arrangements for coursework for their course that students will have been informed about at the beginning of the academic year assessment penalties imposed for late submission shall be lifted on the authority of the Chair of the Module Assessment Board if the work was submitted before the final day of the Referral Period. - 7.6.3 Students who are required to submit before the final day of the Referral(s) Period at 7.ii will not be eligible for Referral(s) in the affected artefacts. - 7.6.4 Certain postgraduate students (excluding integrated masters), part time students and distance learning students, if they are unable to submit the coursework within 20 working days of the due date of the assessment for which valid Extenuating Circumstances have been claimed, will be given a different assessment which will be undertaken as a Deferral.
-This will be in accordance with the extenuating circumstances arrangements for coursework for their course that students will have been informed about at the beginning of the academic year. - 7.6.5 This applies to First Attempts only and not Referrals and/or Deferrals.
+- 8.6.1 If the extenuating circumstances are found valid for coursework type assessments, assessment penalties imposed for late submission shall be lifted on the authority of the Chair of the Module Assessment Board if the work was submitted within 10 working days of the due date of the assessment for which Extenuating Circumstances are being claimed. - 8.6.2 For certain postgraduate students (excluding integrated masters), part time students and distance learning students, in accordance with the extenuating circumstances arrangements for coursework for their course that students will have been informed about at the beginning of the academic year assessment penalties imposed for late submission shall be lifted on the authority of the Chair of the Module Assessment Board if the work was submitted before the final day of the Referral Period. - 8.6.3 Students who are required to submit before the final day of the Referral(s) Period at 6.2. will not be eligible for Referral(s) in the affected artefacts. - 8.6.4 Certain postgraduate students (excluding integrated masters), part time students and distance learning students, if they are unable to submit the coursework within 10 working days of the due date of the assessment for which valid Extenuating Circumstances have been claimed, will be given a different assessment which will be undertaken as a Deferral.
+This will be in accordance with the extenuating circumstances arrangements for coursework for their course that students will have been informed about at the beginning of the academic year.

-7.7 VALID EXTENUATING CIRCUMSTANCES - EXAMINATION (FIRST ATTEMPT)
+8.7 VALID EXTENUATING CIRCUMSTANCES - EXAMINATION

-- 7.7.1 Any student who, before the end of the Consolidation and Assessment Period, either misses or is unable to complete an examination due to valid extenuating circumstances will normally be given a Deferral. - 7.7.2 This applies to First Attempts only and not Referrals and/or Deferrals.
+8.7.1 Any student who, before the end of the Consolidation and Assessment Period, either misses or is unable to complete an examination due to valid extenuating circumstances will normally be given a Deferral.